irskep/sphinx-better-theme/docs/index.rst

 * `mrjob <http://mrjob.readthedocs.org/en/latest/>`_ has tens of thousands of words of guides and API docs.

+* `Pillow <http://pillow.readthedocs.org/en/latest/>`_ is the modern fork of the Python Imaging Library and recently got a new set of docs.

 * `zhang-shasha <http://zhang-shasha.readthedocs.org/en/latest/>`_ is a single
   page of simple Python library documentation.